kvimbi/2022_adventofcode/README.md

 Each folder contains solution for one day.

-I'll using as many languages as possible.
+I'll try using as many languages as possible.

 Languages used: